 Quick Response Code

-These are a standard coding system used by many optical scanning technologies.
-Like scanning barcodes at the grocery store, the officer can use the smartphone camera to scan the QR code to confirm they visited a checkpoint.
-This opens the door to many cheaper device alternatives as it only requires a camera which almost all smartphones have.
+These are standard coding systems used by many optical scanning technologies.
+Like scanning barcodes at the grocery store, the officer can use the smartphone camera to scan the QR code to confirm they have visited a checkpoint.
+This opens the door to many cheaper device alternatives as it only requires a camera, which almost all smartphones have.

-It is important to understand that there is a URL embedded in the QR code that needs to be a specific format for our m-Post app to read properly.
+It is important to understand that a URL is embedded in the QR code that needs to be in a specific format for our m-Post app to read correctly.

-The QR Code is generated by our Support team.
+Our Support team generates the QR Code.
 The code can then be converted to a QR Code image ready to be printed.

 Pros of using QR Codes:

-- Allows for cheaper devices (No NFC reader Required)
+• Allows for more inexpensive devices (No NFC reader Required)

 Cons of using QR Codes:

-- Less reliable for Officer Accountability as they can easily duplicate the image
+• It is less reliable for officer accountability as they can easily duplicate the image

-- Camera needs clear focused view of code to read
+• The camera needs a clear, focused view of the code to read it

 Enforcing Officer Accountability

-Both options for a Tag based Tours have the possibility that someone can try to fool the system by removing or duplicating the tags.
-This can lead to the officer being able to scan the tags from another location and make it seem like they were doing their job properly.
+Both options for Tag-based tours have the possibility that someone might fool the system by removing or duplicating the tags.
+This can lead to the officer being able to scan the tags from another location and make it seem like they were doing their job correctly.

 There are two solutions to enforcing officer accountability using GPS: